litespeedtech/lsquic/docs/gettingstarted.rst

 Supported Platforms
 -------------------

-LSQUIC compiles and runs on Linux, FreeBSD, and Mac OS.
-It has been tested on i386, x86_64, as well as Raspberry Pi.
+LSQUIC compiles and runs on Linux, FreeBSD, Mac OS, and Android.
+It has been tested on i386, x86_64, and ARM (Raspberry Pi and Android).

 Windows support is on the TODO list.